 Fully understanding Canada retirement and pension plans, when coupled with unique rules and regulations governing nearly every aspect of doing business—including how employers can take care of their employees long after they've left the organization—can be a challenge.
 This means expanding companies have much to consider when developing their global expansion strategy.

 Whether you are still exploring your global expansion options, or you are ready to commit to establishing a presence in the Canadian market, Velocity Global’s International Professional Employer Organization (PEO) solution can help make your transition a smooth one.
-International PEO can have your organization up and running in Canada (or one of the other 185 countries in which we operate) in as few as 48 hours—no foreign entity required.
+International PEO can have your organization up and running in Canada (or one of the other 185 countries in which we operate) quickly and seamlessly—no foreign entity required.

 Ready to go global?
 We’re ready when you are.